wi127/group-B4-project/README.md

  **Scenario:** You are tasked with managing employee records in a company database.
 Create a PL/SQL program that includes both a procedure and a function.
 ## Requirements:
-  1. Function: Create a function named get_employee_salary that takes an employee ID as a parameter and returns the employee's salary.
+ **1. Function:** Create a function named get_employee_salary that takes an employee ID as a parameter and returns the
+     employee's salary.
-2. Procedure: Create a procedure named update_employee_salary that takes an employee ID and a percentage increase as parameters.
+**2. Procedure:** Create a procedure named update_employee_salary that takes an employee ID and a percentage increase as parameters.
 The procedure should update the employee's salary by the given percentage.
 If the employee does not exist, raise an exception.
 ## Implementation Steps: